motsgar/carcassonne-map-generator/documentation/testing-document.md

 All algorithm code is tested with unit tests.
 The tests are written with the [Jest](https://jestjs.io/) testing framework.
 Code coverage is measured with [Codecov](https://about.codecov.io/).

 The reason that coverage isn't higher is that some parts of the algorithm code contains visualization specific code so those parts are not tested.
 The visualization is tested by seeing that it works in the browser.

----
+The tested files are `collapse.ts`, `maze.ts` and `utils.ts`.

 ## How to run tests